 – Use Mixed Precision: Reduce memory consumption by using mixed-precision computations.

-– Monitor GPU Utilization: Use tools like nvidia-smi
+– Monitor GPU Utilization: Use tools like nvidia-smi to monitor GPU memory usage.

 10. Reboot (Last Resort)